A guide for millennials to start investing

-Millennials haven’t had it easy.
-Growing up, the generation born between 1981 and 1996 experienced the attacks on Sept.
-11, subsequent wars, the worst recession since the great depression, a student loan crisis and a global pandemic.
-It’s understandable why they may not have had saving and investing for retirement at the top of their minds.
+Millennials haven’t had an easy journey.
+Born between 1981 and 1996, this generation has faced significant challenges, including the Sept.
+11 attacks, subsequent wars, the worst recession since the Great Depression, a student loan crisis, and a global pandemic.
+It’s no wonder that saving and investing for retirement might not have been a top priority.

-Let’s take a look at some investing basics and why it’s important to get started.
+Let’s explore some investing basics and why it’s crucial to get started.

 Suggested read: 6 best investments for beginners

-Stock investments deliver bigger returns over cash and bonds in the long run.
-Money sitting in savings accounts is stagnant and subject to rising inflation, whereas stock market investments can compound over the years.
-More specifically, large capitalization stocks returned roughly 10 percent compounded annually from 1926-2020.
-Over that same time period, long-term government bonds returned only about 5.5 percent annually and T-bills returned around 3.3 percent annually.
+Stock investments yield higher returns than cash and bonds over time.
+Money in savings accounts remains stagnant and loses value due to inflation, while stock market investments can grow through compounding.
+Large capitalization stocks returned about 10 percent annually from 1926-2020.
+In comparison, long-term government bonds returned about 5.5 percent annually, and T-bills around 3.3 percent annually.

 Educate yourself on the basics